vocdoni/vocdoni-mobile/README.md

 #### General

 It is important not to mix the models (account, entity, process, feed, app state) with the Persistence classes.
-The latter map diretly to the Protobuf classes, which allow for binary serialization and consistently have a 1:1 mapping.
+Persistence classes map diretly to `dvote-protobuf` classes, which allow for binary serialization and consistently have a 1:1 mapping.

 Models can contain both data which is persisted (entity metadata, process metadata) as well as data that is ephemeral (current participants on a vote, selected account).
 When `readFromStorage` is called, data needs to be deserialized and restored properly, often across multiple models.